 Each vehicle can accommodate up to five passengers, including you, the driver.
 The vehicles have an automatic transmission and automatic start – just press the brake pedal and push the “Power” button.

-Each vehicle comes pre-equipped with the following items:
+Some vehicle come pre-equipped with the following items:

-- bike rack, with keys in the glove compartment;
+- bike rack, with key in the glove compartment;

 - a mounted FasTrak toll tag;